AndrewC0128/AndrewC0128/README.md

 Howdy! 👋

-I'm Andrew, an incoming Software Developer at Paycom and soon to be graduate of Baylor University.
+I'm Andrew, a Software Developer at Paycom and graduate of Baylor University.
 Which is a fancy way of saying: I will help create useful technologies for every part of a company's workforce and I went to school to learn techniques of how to best develop software.

 Want to know more about me?
 [Check out my website.](https://andrewcase.dev/)